aristos32/exercise/README.md

 It was also asked to implement caching to store the latest stock price.
 I implemented in-memory caching using Redis, which integrates well with Laravel.
 In the future, we can also consider batch inserts in Redis, using pipelines if stocks become too many.
 However this was not implemented as I consider a round trip to Redis not as costly as a database round-trip in order to batch it in the initial stages of a new project.

 The idea of using a cache like this, is the same as in computer processors.
 - If we need to find some data, we first look the cache(RAM).
-This is very fast, as is in-memory.
+This is very fast, as it is in-memory.
 - If data are found, we use them, thus reducing signifigantly the calls to the database(disk).
 The difference can be some orders of magnitude.
 - if not found, we get the data from the database, but also update the cache for subsequent retrievals.